 us-central and 2 from

-This will guarantee that writes to configuration store will be possible even if one of these regions is unreachable.
+This method guarantees that writes to configuration store is possible even if one of these regions is unreachable.

-The ZK configuration in all the servers will look like:
+The ZK configuration in all the servers looks like:

 clientPort=2184 =zk1.us-west.example.com:2185:2186 =zk2.us-west.example.com:2185:2186 =zk3.us-west.example.com:2185:2186 =zk1.us-central.example.com:2185:2186 =zk2.us-central.example.com:2185:2186 =zk3.us-central.example.com:2185:2186:observer =zk1.us-east.example.com:2185:2186 =zk2.us-east.example.com:2185:2186 =zk3.us-east.example.com:2185:2186:observer =zk1.eu-central.example.com:2185:2186:observer =zk2.eu-central.example.com:2185:2186:observer =zk3.eu-central.example.com:2185:2186:observer =zk1.ap-south.example.com:2185:2186:observer =zk2.ap-south.example.com:2185:2186:observer =zk3.ap-south.example.com:2185:2186:observer